Skip to main content

 For all its cathartic nirvana, Wicked the musical admittedly runs into a lot of internal contradictions.
 The show has this weird problem where it’s at once too light and too dark.
 We see things like hate speech immediately following jokes about “teaching history instead of harping on the past."
 Wicked also prides itself on being this treatise on the ambiguity of morality and what it really means to be good.
 Glinda poses the question in the opening number, “Are people born Wicked, or do they have wickedness thrust upon them.”
 Yet all the main characters are easily sorted into camps of good and bad, or at least sympathetic vs unsympathetic.

 As an example, there’s a character named Boq who has the hots for Glinda in school.
 Since Glinda at the start of the show is a shallow narcissist, she evades Boq by manipulating him into asking out Elphaba’s little sister, Nessarose.
 (She eventually becomes the Wicked Witch of the East.)
 This is doubly tragic in that Nessa is genuinely smitten with Boq, or at least the attention he grants her.
 When Boq ditches her in the second act, Nessa retaliates by trying to use magic to force him to stay with her.
 This inadvertently causes Boq to lose his heart and become the Tin Man, and Nessa blames the whole accident on Elphaba.
-For such a colorful show, there are a surprising number of unlikeable characters.
+For such a colorful show, there is a surprising number of unlikeable characters.

 Meanwhile, Elphaba is overflowing with righteous indignation, and she is victimized at every turn from literally the moment she walks on stage.
 There’s even a moment in the first act where she bemoans to the audience how much easier her life would be if she didn’t have such an outstanding moral compass.
 The show constantly reminds the viewer that Elphaba is the only beacon of light in a world that is not just mean, but petty.